MSCoreLab/BYU-MS-Core-Automative-Proteomics-Tools/tutorials/FA_Workflow_Tutorial/FA_Workflow_Tutorial.md

 💡 **Tip:** Check the log messages above the error for specific details about what went wrong.

+### Step 21: Verify successful completion

+When processing completes successfully, you should see a **"DONE"** message in the console log.

+✅ **Success!** Your data has been processed and is now available as .tsv files in your output directory, ready to be analyzed by Fragpipe Analyst!

+**Key output files to look for:** - `combined_protein.tsv` (protein-level results) - `combined_peptide.tsv` (peptide-level results) - `diann-output.tsv` (DIA-NN quantification results) - QC report files - `experiment.annotation.tsv` (required for Fragpipe Analyst) - `report.pg_matrix.tsv` (protein group matrix) - `report.pr_matrix.tsv` (precursor matrix)

-Step 21: When processing completes successfully, you should see: - "DONE" message in the log.
-When you see this message in the console, it means that the run has indeed successfully finished and your data is availble in .tsv files ready to be analyzed by Fragpipe Analyst!
-The next part of the tutorial will teach you how to prepare your data for analysis. ✅
+The next part of the tutorial will teach you how to prepare your data for analysis.

 ![Run successfully completed](./screenshots/Step_21.png)